[More than APT] Residents, architects together design homes

 After the first meeting on March 25, 2018, it took four years to construct the 12 homes that make up the complex.

 “We literately started from scratch.
-We had a discussion about what type of community we wanted to have, and we looked for a plot together with the architect,” said resident Jeon Min-sung.
+We had a discussion about what type of community we wanted to have, and we looked for a plot together with the architect,” said a resident.
 “Our discussion gained momentum after we met a housing cooperative union called Housing Coops that made our plan feasible.”

 Housing Coops is a loose co-op launched in 2013 by a group seeking diversity in housing.
 It helps bring together residents who wish to build their community and connects them with an architect to create the space.